Drug and Alcohol Policy General Statement

 4. Associate alcohol consumption with the performance of tasks that require skilled reactions such as the operation of motor vehicles or machinery, or

 5. Portray drinking as a solution to personal or academic problems of students or as necessary to social, sexual, or academic success.
 All promotional materials shall note the availability of non-alcoholic beverages as prominently as alcohol.
 Alcoholic beverages may not be used as inducement to participate in a university/student organization sponsored event.
-Display or availability of promotional material for both on-campus and off-campus events shall be determined in consultation with the Director for the Center for Student Involvements or his/her designee.
+Display or availability of promotional material for both on-campus and off-campus events shall be determined in consultation with the Director for the Center for Student Engagement and Inclusions or his/her designee.

 Campus Marketing Programs

 Campus marketing programs which include controlled sampling are permitted but shall conform to all University alcohol regulations, including the availability of alternative nonalcoholic beverages and food.
 No uncontrolled sampling as part of a campus event is permitted.
 The consumption of alcoholic beverages shall not be the sole purpose of any promotional activity.
 Marketing programs should have educational value and subscribe to the philosophy of responsible and legal use of the products represented.
 Marketers shall support campus alcohol awareness programs that encourage informed and responsible decisions about the use or nonuse of alcoholic beverages.